akirk/friends/readme.txt

 There is a cache of your friends post in form of a Custom Post Type friend_post that is updated when you change a post.
 When you delete a post your friends' WordPresses are notified and they delete the cached post.

 == Screenshots ==

+1. An incoming Friend Request on the users page.
+2. The friend request has been accepted.

 == Changelog ==
 = 0.3 =